dafrina/ezform/readme.md

 <FieldText id="lastName" name="lastName" form={ezform} validator={defaultValidators.required} label="Dont forget your last name" />
 ````

-And in to submit the form simply use the submit function from our ezform object:
+And in order to submit the form simply use the submit function from our ezform object:

 ````
 <button onClick={ezform.submit}>Submit</button>